Civil Authorities (Special Powers) Act (Northern Ireland) 1922: Flags and Emblems (Display) Act

-This made it an offence to interfere with the display of the Union Jack on private property and enabled the police to remove any other flag if it was likely to cause public disorder.
+The Flags and Emblems (Display) Act (Northern Ireland) 1954 made it an offence to interfere with the display of the Union Jack on private property and enabled the police to remove any other flag if it was likely to cause public disorder.
 This act was primarily directed against displays of the Irish tricolour, although contrary to popular belief, it did not ban it.
 This was because it would have been legally very difficult for the Northern Irish government to ban the flag of a sovereign state.